-The Data Availability and Transparency Act 2022 (the Act) establishes the DATA Scheme - a best practice scheme for sharing Australian Government data, underpinned by strong safeguards and consistent, efficient processes.
+The Data Availability and Transparency Act 2022 (the Act) establishes the DATA Scheme - a best practice scheme for sharing data collected by Australian Government agencies, underpinned by strong safeguards and consistent, efficient processes.

 The DATA Scheme is focussed on increasing the availability and use of Australian Government data to deliver government services that put people and business at the centre, inform better government policies and programs, and support world-leading research and development.